Assessing boundedness from below in the $\mathbb{Z}_2 \times \mathbb{Z}_2$-symmetric three-Higgs-doublet model: algorithm and machine learning: The possible symmetries of a 3HDM

 \section{The possible symmetries of a 3HDM}

-Table~\ref{table:symmetries} gives all the symmetries that a three-Higgs-doublet model may have \emph{in the scalar potential alone}.\footnote{We claim neither that these symmetries may be extended to the fermion sector, \textit{viz.}\ to the Yukawa interactions, nor that the models thus obtained are realistic.}
+Table~\ref{table:symmetries} gives all the internal symmetries that a three-Higgs-doublet model may have \emph{in the scalar potential alone}.\footnote{We claim neither that these symmetries may be extended to the fermion sector, \textit{viz.}\ to the Yukawa interactions, nor that the models thus obtained are realistic.} This classification has been systematically developed in Refs.~\cite{vdovin1,vdovin2,vdovin3} (additional details are given in Ref.~\cite{nishi}); a few groups were missed in the classification and were added later~\cite{vazao,kuncinas1,bree,kuncinas2,kuncinas3}.)

+The symmetries in Table~\ref{table:symmetries} are the `realizable' ones, \textit{i.e.} the symmetry groups of the potential after any accidental symmetries have been included.